Ritaaaa410/Assignment3_user_input/README.md

 ### Italian Learning Helper:
 - **Word Lookup**: Enter an Italian word to:
-  - Get its English translation and definition.
+  - Get its English definition.
-  - Retrieve phonetic transcription (if available).
+  - Get its translated Chinese information (especially for Chinese learner).
   - Listen to the word's pronunciation (using gTTS for audio generation).

 - **Text-to-Speech**: Enter an Italian sentence or paragraph to: